lumenitca/Palmr/apps/docs/src/content/docs/sponsor/gh-sponsor.md

    - Sponsoring is a tangible way to show your appreciation for the hard work and effort that goes into maintaining and developing a project.

 #### 4. **Gives You Recognition**
-   - Many projects offer recognition for sponsors, such as listing your name or company on the project’s README or website.
+   - Many projects offer recognition for sponsors, such as listing your name or company on the project's README or website.

 #### 5. **Helps Open Source Thrive**
    - Open-source projects like Palmr rely on community support.
-By sponsoring, you’re contributing to the growth and success of the open-source ecosystem.
+By sponsoring, you're contributing to the growth and success of the open-source ecosystem.

 ---